Belay glasses: History

-Description
+Principle

 Principle of operation of belay glasses.
 Light from above is reflected into the observer's eye.

 Belaying involves a person standing on a stable platform below a rock climber controlling the tension and friction of the climber's rope.
 Since this activity requires craning one's neck to look up at the climber, a common malady named "belayer's neck" can occur.
 The prismatic lenses of the belay glasses are arranged so as to bend light from above through total internal reflection into the observer's eye, allowing the belayer to observe the climber while maintaining a comfortable head/neck position.

 The design based on the eyeglasses frame provides for a split field of vision: